DenisSerbin/AWS-ML-Engineer-Course-Project2/README.md

 In order to make inferences using the deployed endpoint, we create three lambda functions and organize them into a step function.
 The code of lambda functions can be found in the file [lambda.py](lambda.py)

 ### Lambda functions
 1. Lambda 1 serializes image data.
-That is, the function copies an object from S3, base64 encodes it, and then returns it to the step function as `image_data` in an event.
+That is, the function copies an object from S3, base64 encodes it, and then returns it to the step function as an event.
 2. Lambda 2 performs actual classification using the deployed model.
 Namely, it takes the image output from Lambda 1, decodes it, and then passes inference back to the the step function.
 3. Lambda 3 filters low-confidence inferences.
 If the model predicts a score lower than a certain threshold (0.9 in our case), then the inference is not considered as definitive and it's not passed further.